Short-term European paper: Currency risk

-Currency risk exist when holding a foreign currency investment or holding an investment that is denominated by a foreign currency.
+Currency risk exists when holding a foreign currency investment or holding an investment that is denominated by a foreign currency.
 In this case, this risk only exists for investors outside of the Euro zone.
 For example, investors from the United States may consider investment in Europe, such as Short-Term European Paper, riskier than commercial paper in the US; in turn, European investors may consider the US commercial paper riskier than investment in Europe.